pimoroni/pmk-circuitpython/README.md

 your hardware.
 If you're curious, hardware differences are explained below, but all you need to know is that for Keybow 2040 you need an import:
 ```
-from keybow_hardware.pim56x import PIM56X as Hardware
+from pmk.platform.keybow2040 import Keybow2040 as Hardware
 ```
 and for Pico RGB Keypad Base:
 ```
-from keybow_hardware.pim551 import PIM551 as Hardware
+from pmk.platform.rgbkeypadbase import RGBKeypadBase as Hardware
 ```

-On Keybow 2040 (`PIM56X`) keys are read directly via GPIO, and LEDs are set via IS31FL3731 LED driver connected over I2C bus.
+On Keybow 2040 (`Keybow2040`) keys are read directly via GPIO, and LEDs are set via IS31FL3731 LED driver connected over I2C bus.

-On Pico RGB Keypad Base (`PIM551`) keys are connected via TCA9555 GPIO extender connected over I2C bus and LEDs are DotStar LEDs connected via SPI bus.
+On Pico RGB Keypad Base (`RGBKeypadBase`) keys are connected via TCA9555 GPIO extender connected over I2C bus and LEDs are DotStar LEDs connected via SPI bus.

 Since both boards use I2C bus, hardware object also exposes it in case you need to access it (Keybow 2040 has even I2C connecting pads exposed): i2c = hardware.i2c()

-In the rest of this file examples of the code will use `PIM56X` hardware object.
+In the rest of this file examples of the code will use `Keybow2040` hardware object.
 If you're running them on Pico RGB Keypad Base, don't forget to change it accordingly.

-The `Keybow2040()` class, imported from the `keybow2040` module, is instantiated and passed the hardware object.
+The `PMK()` class, imported from the `pmk` module, is instantiated and passed the hardware object.
 Instantiating this sets up all of the pins, keys, and LEDs, and provides access to all of the attributes and methods associated with it.